 Keystone College conducts one commencement ceremony for all students completing their degree requirements that academic year.
-Attendance at the Commencement ceremony is mandatory.
-Students who are unable to attend Commencement must submit a "Request to be Excused from Commencement" form to the Office of the Registrar no later than one week prior to the ceremony.
+Attendance at the Commencement ceremony is strongly encouraged.
+Students who are unable to attend Commencement must submit an "Intent to Graduate in Absentia" form to the Office of the Registrar no later than one week prior to the ceremony.
 Forms may be found at www.keystone.edu/registrar.